krisswiltshire30/syne/README.md

 - CSS

 ## Installation instructions
+Note: Currently, the best browser to run this API in is firefox.
+We are looking into full chrome support.

 Node is required to run this application.
 [Here](https://treehouse.github.io/installation-guides/mac/node-mac.html) is a good tutorial on how to install if you need it.